 Just a little snippet of history past, where we began to present day.
 Its been a wonderful journey, and you've been the best of company, thank you x

-Inspired by vintage treasures, the classic stories of childhood, and those timeless moments when now and then are one and the same.
-Established in 2002 the workshop continues to thrive, despite the very obvious lack of Elves...
+Inspired by vintage treasures and the classic stories of childhood.
+Established in 2002 the workshop continues to thrive, despite the very obvious lack of Elves.

 It all really began though back in the mists of a 1970's childhood, when the world was orange, brown and purple, little sparks of creativity began to form.
-The colourful little seed that was to become Fairysteps was sown (added Faerysteps in February 2017).
+The colourful little seed that was to become Fairysteps was sown (added Faerysteps in February 2017, but I changed back to the original spelling after a couple of years!).
 Now, days are filled with making treasures for the shop, carefully, prudently, exquisitely in a productive little workshop, deep within the Wild Wood.

 Here we are up to date.
 Years of pattern perfecting has brought us to the current collection.
 Timeless styles, suitable for everyday wear, be it, weddings, dancing at festivals or a day at work, Fairysteps are designed to go anywhere.